Flavjack/rticles/README.md

 devtools::install_github("lbusett/insert_table")

 ```
-If all packages are installed correctly shoul be appear the "Build" button in the Rstudio IDE (Integrated Development Environment).
+If all packages are installed correctly shoul be appear the **"Build"** button in the Rstudio IDE (Integrated Development Environment).

 Play the "Build" button and wait until compile and if all is okay pop-up window will be appeare with webpage version of the document.

-If you want to modify the document, open **index.Rmd** file and change the text and code.
+If you want to modify the document, open **"index.Rmd"** file and change the text and code.

 So, now you are ready to go and produce your first document!